taifc27/taifc27.github.io/_projects/(5) Chinook Project.md

 ---
 name: Chinook
-tools: [Data Anlysis, MySQL]
+tools: [Data Analysis, MySQL]
 #image: [https://i.postimg.cc/qvCfWW7v/Screenshot-2024-01-31-143431.png]
-description: The final SQL Project using a dataset called chinook, which represents a digital media store and includes tables for artists, albums, media tracks, invoices, and customers.
+description: The final SQL Project using a dataset called chinook, which represents a digital media store.
 Worked with the database diagram to visualize how the tables were related to each other.
 external_url: [https://github.com/taifc27/SQL/blob/main/Final%20SQL%20Project]
 ---